marlt/MA_Methods/README.md

 10. adapter trimming, provided a multi-fasta with adapter sequences
 11. minimum read length of 20 nt (after trimming)

-(The reasoning of the chosen settings can be read in the thesis' methods (LINK).)

 The script ``trimming.sh`` conducts paired-end trimming (for intact pairs) and single-end trimming (singletons + merged) separately.
 Output fastq files are generated in accordance to input file names + the "trimmed" name extension.
 Resulting singletons are kept and quality-failed reads are written to an individual directory.
 This leads to a total of 5 qualified (allSE, pair1, pair2, unpair1, unpair2) and two unqualified multi-fasta files per input bam.
 After trimming, each file quality is reported using fastqc.
 The following command is demanded: